 Financial support for your studies:

-Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merit combined with financial need.
+Courtauld Institute of Art Scholarships: Scholarships are awarded on the basis of academic merits.
 The average postgraduate scholarship is £6,000.
 Applications are welcomed from Home, EU and Overseas students.
 Find out more about our scholarships.